 From the first visit to your new apartment, even before you put an offer in, to the moment you sign on the dotted line and it officially becomes yours, you will probably have plenty of decorating ideas floating around in your head.
 You may have collected magazine images, paint and wallpaper swatches, or even dedicated a whole section in Pinterest to your pursuit of the perfect decorating tips and ideas for your new home.
 There are so many thing you could do with your new property, and you are sure to want to stamp your own mark on it.
+You’ve just moved into your new StayTony apartment and you’re very stressed about decorating.

 Here are 5 tips to help you get started with decorating your new apartment: